markfinger/webpack-build/README.md

   // Indicates that webpack's watcher should emit rebuilt files to
   // memory until they are required to be on disk.
 If `cacheFile` is
-  // specified, this is set to false
+  // defined, this is set to false
   useMemoryFS: true

-  // If defined, the config `output.path` prop will be set to the value
-  // of `outputPath`.
-This assists with making config files more portable
-  // and more easily integrated into larger systems
+  // An override for the config's `output.path` property
   outputPath: null,

   // A console-like object which is written to when the wrapper's state